mesosphere/dcos-commons/frameworks/kafka/README.md

 Rack awareness within the service is not currently supported, but is planned to be supported with a future release of DC/OS.

-## _ANY OTHER CAVEATS TO MENTION HERE?

-_FOR EXAMPLE, DOES YOUR SERVICE REQUIRE MANUAL INVOLVEMENT BY THE USER IN CERTAIN SCENARIOS?_

-<a name="terms"></a>
-# Terms of Use

-_ANY RISK WARNINGS OR REQUIREMENTS FOR SUPPORTED ENVIRONMENTS GO HERE_

 <a name="support"></a>
 # Support

+Enterprise DC/OS customers may submit support cases via support@mesosphere.com.

 ## Supported Versions

-- Apache Kafka: _WHAT VERSION OF YOUR SERVICE IS INCLUDED IN THE PACKAGE?_
+- Apache Kafka: 0.10.1.0
-- DC/OS: _LIST VERSION(S) OF DC/OS THAT YOU'VE TESTED AND SUPPORT_
+- DC/OS: 1.8 and 1.9

 ## Package Versioning

 Packages are versioned with an `a.b.c-x.y.z` format, where `a.b.c` is the version of the service management layer and `x.y.z` indicates the version of Apache Kafka.
-For example, `1.5.0-3.2.1` indicates version `1.5.0` of the service management layer and version `3.2.1` of Apache Kafka.
+For example, `1.1.20-0.10.1.0` indicates version `1.1.20` of the service management layer and version `0.10.1.0` of Apache Kafka.

 ### Upgrades/downgrades

 The package supports upgrade and rollback between adjacent versions only.
 For example, to upgrade from version 2 to version 4, you must first complete an upgrade to version 3, followed by an upgrade to version 4.

-## Reaching Technical Support

-_PLACES TO GET HELP GO HERE: MAILING LISTS?
-SLACK?
-SUPPORT CONTACTS?_